-POWDER DAY: When it’s dumping, traverse left off the backside of the Summit Platter to Lake Louise’s Ultimate Steeps area for a series of 35- to 40-degree, 550-foot-long chutes like Bad Boy and Free Fall.
+POWDER DAY: When it’s dumping, traverse left off the backside of the Summit Platter to Lake Louise’s Ultimate Steeps area for a series of 35- to 40-degree, 550-foot-long chutes like Brown Shirt Main and Boundary Bowl.
 In the afternoon, harvest the tight larch glades of Ptarmigan Trees, located skier’s left of Ptarmigan quad.

 THREE DAYS LATER: After the Powder Bowls are tracked out, head to the less frequented Larch Area.
 The short shot—435 vertical feet—through well-spaced trees on Tower 12 holds snow for days.
 Or traverse right off the Larch Express quad to Rock Garden for a field of fluffy pillow drops.
 (Warning: It’s called Rock Garden for a reason.
 Go only when it’s deep.)

 BACKCOUNTRY ACCESS: Pick from one of Lake Louise’s three backcountry gates and check conditions at the patrol shack at the top of the Larch Express quad before you go.
-From the terminus of the Larch quad, boot-pack for half an hour before traversing to untracked 700-foot lines in Purple Bowl.
+From the terminus of the Larch quad, boot-pack for half an hour before traversing to untracked 700-foot lines in the Elevator Shaft

 WEATHER: Given the 40-degree pitch and exposure in Lake Louise’s Powder Bowls, February or March, when midseason snowpack has filled in the steeper lines, are the best months to go.